Matthew Wolfenden

-Matthew Wolfenden (born 5 May 1980) is an English actor best known for his role as David Metcalfe in the British soap opera Emmerdale.
+Matthew Wolfenden (born 5 May 1980) is an English actor and screenwriter, known for his role as David Metcalfe in the British soap opera Emmerdale.

-Early life
+Early and personal life

 Wolfenden was born in Norwood Green, West Yorkshire.
 He was educated at Brighouse High School.
 Wolfenden was a member of the British gymnastics squad until, aged 16, he fell whilst practising on the rings and broke his back.
 This prevented him from continuing gymnastics and he turned to acting.

-Acting career

-Before becoming part of the Emmerdale cast, Wolfenden was a cast member in the musical Saturday Night Fever.